 - “Are Dads the New Moms?”: The Generation of the Hands On Father

-Your turn: Do you think you raise your kids to conform to gender stereotypes?
+Your turn: Do you think you’re raising kids to conform to gender stereotypes?
 Do your kids play with toys of the opposite gender?
-What are the benefits of not focusing on gender (like Storm’s parents)?

 Get time management strategies, FREE!